cloudwego/kitex/docs/guide/basic-features/connection_type.md

 When getting a connection of downstream address, proceed as follows:
 1. Try to fetch a connection from the ring, if fetching failed (no idle connections remained), then try to establish a new connection.
 In other words, the number of connections may exceed `MaxIdlePerAddress`
-2. If fetching succeed, then checking whether the idle time of the connection (since the last time it was placed in the connection pool) has exceeded `MaxIdleTimeout`, if yes, would close this connection and create a new connection
+2. If fetching succeed, then check whether the idle time of the connection (since the last time it was placed in the connection pool) has exceeded MaxIdleTimeout.
+If yes, this connection will be closed and a new connection will be created.

 When the connection is ready to be returned after used, proceed as follows: